Mayfieldmel/Mayfield-React-Portfolio/README.md

 # Mayfield React Portfolio

-This repo houses the code used to build the Mayfield Tech Blog available at https://mayfieldmel.github.io/Mayfield-React-Portfolio/.
+This repo houses the code used to build the Mayfield React Portfolio available at https://mayfieldmel.github.io/Mayfield-React-Portfolio/.

 ![Mayfield-react-portfolio-screenshot](./assets/images/mayfield-react-portfolio-screenshot.png)